openvinotoolkit/openvino/samples/cpp/classification_sample_async/README.md

 ## Running

-Run the application with the `-h` option to see the usage message:
+Run the application with the `-h` option to see the usage instructions:

 ```
 classification_sample_async -h
 ```

-Usage message:
+Usage instructions:

 ```
 [ INFO ] OpenVINO Runtime version ......... <version>